Tapir-Elithril/Notebook/docs/fa24/ads/note.md

 Feasible solution set *FS*:any partition(A,B)
 Neighbourhood:moving one node from A to B(or B to A)

-!!! note a special case of Hopfield Neural Network - with w all being positive
+!!! note "a special case of Hopfield Neural Network - with w all being positive"

 `u = GetUnsatisfiled(S)`

-!!! note Hopfield Neural Network is to find a valid solution </br>but now we want to find an optimal solution
+!!! note "Hopfield Neural Network is to find a valid solution </br>but now we want to find an optimal solution"

 Claim:Let(A,B)be a local optimal partition and let (A*,B*) be a glocal optimal partition.Then w(A,B) >= 1/2w(A*,B*) ρ = 2
 Proof: